My Spouse is Self-Employed: How Can I Find His Income for Our Divorce?

 A good Sarasota, Bradenton, Lakewood Ranch, or Venice divorce lawyer like can help you discuss all of your options regarding proving self-employment income of a spouse.
 That is why it’s important to speak to Sarasota divorce attorney Sarasota Matthew Z. Martell right away.
 Although it can be difficult to prove accurate self-employment income of a spouse during a divorce, it can be done.
 So, talk to someone in Sarasota, Bradenton, Lakewood Ranch, or Venice who is experienced in family law today about what steps you need to take to prove self-employment income in a divorce.

 Ready to get divorced from someone who is self-employed?
 Talk to Law Offices of Matthew Z. Martell at (941) 556-7020 today.
-We offer a free 30-minute initial phone consultation.
 Our highly reviewed Sarasota divorce lawyer attorney Matthew Martell is ready to help you now.